chandan21gupta/Multi-User-Chat-System/README.md

 For compiling the source code with necessary bindings and linking.

 ## server file
-This file acts as a server through which clients send and recerive data from specified users.
+This file acts as a server through which clients send and recerive data from specified users.<br>
+The steps involved in making the server:<br>
+1) A socket is made using the call socket() and the returned value (socket file descriptor) is stored in a variable.
+2) The socket file descriptor is bound to an address data structure.
+The default address is the local host.
+3) The server is made to listen to any incoming connections from the clients.
+4) Since a typical socket program can only handle a single client at a time, to handle multiple requests, multiple threads are used.
+For each incoming new connection, a separate thread is made to process the request, thereby, each client gets its own thread of execution.
+5)Each thread executes the listening() method.
+The listening method() accepts the incoming connections and sends and receives data.
+6)recv() and send() calls are used to receive and send data from each server and client socket end points.

 ## client file
 This file acts as one client.
 Each instance of this program acts as one client.